 1. Title (a title of not more than 12 words is recommended) should briefly and exactly reflect the content of the article, its subject and the results of the scientific research conducted.
 It should be informative, attractive, and present the uniqueness of the author’s scientific work.

-6. Abstract should contain a short summary of the following article sections:
+2. Abstract should contain a short summary of the following article sections:

 The recommended length of an abstract is 200–250 words.

-7. Keywords are the search instrument for the scientific article and should reflect the main provisions, achievements, results, terminology of scientific research.
-Using common keywords like "analysis", "hypothesis", "research" etc. is not recommended.
-Heading "Keywords" should be bolded and indented from the left.
-The keywords themselves should be separated by commas with no dot at the end.
+3. Keywords are the search instrument for the scientific article and should reflect the main provisions, achievements, results, terminology of scientific research.
+Using common keywords like "analysis", "hypothesis", "research", etc. is not recommended.
+We recommend using 5–10 keywords.

 1) Introduction should contain the scientific problem statement, its relevance, the connection with the most important problems to be solved, importance for the development of a particular scientific field or practical activity.
 First of all, the author states the general topic of the research.
 Then the author should reveal the theoretical and practical significance of his work, describe the problems this article is designed to solve (that have not been solved in previous research on this topic), express the main idea of his publication, describe its difference from current views on the problem and the development of already known approaches, pay attention on presenting the new data, results, recommendations, regularities.
 The purpose of the article follows from the problem statement.

 2) Literature Review.
 This important section should describe the main (recent) research and publications on which the author relies, current views on the problem, main difficulties and outstanding issues on the considered problem.

 3) Methods.
 This section describes the research process organization, applied methods; provides detailed information on the object under study, shows the research execution sequence and justifies the choice of methods used (observation, survey, test, experiment, analysis, modeling, study and summarization, etc.).